By the numbers: A look at the statistical leaders in Week 3

 Adam Kulikowski: State College 38, Hollidaysburg 14: Do you ever have one of those words that you consistently misspell — even when it’s easy?
 Yep, that’s Hollidaysburg for me!

-Andy Shay: Altoona 42, Taylor Allderdice 0: Mountain Lions are feeling very good about themselves at 2-0, and this opponent won’t pose a threat to those good-feeling vibes.
+Andy Shay: Altoona 42, Taylor Allderdice 0: The Mountain Lions are feeling very good about themselves at 2-0, and this opponent won’t pose a threat to those good-feeling vibes.

 Geoff Morrow: Altoona 41, Taylor Allderdice 14: Can’t tell you much about the Dragons.
 But they did rack up a forfeit victory over a school from West Virginia last weekend.
 That’s at least according to Allderdice’s schedule.
 The Oak Glen (WV) site simply lists the game as cancelled.
 Regardless, Mountain Lions feast.